whiteted-strats/GE_HUD/README.md

 *Minor issues*
 * Occassionally a draw happens 1 frame earlier than we predicted, and so HUD is behind.
   This mistake does not snowball, and is probably unnoticable when playing in real time.
+* Draws during cutscenes, where it is nonsense.
+I may well patch this using the mission timer.